Good Tie Etiquette: 5 Tips You Need to Know and Follow

 Dimples send a clear message: style and polish is not too much work, and it's never out of reach.

-2. Tighten that Knot
+02. Tighten that Knot

 Loosely tied knots lends itself to a dimple-less over-sized knot that never looks like the intended shape.
 There is no rhyme or reason to have a loose tie.
 Take another look in the mirror, give that knot another go, and always look sharp in your tie.

-3. Keep it Simple
+03. Keep it Simple

 Knots like the Eldredge are too much and risk upstaging you.
 Ties should always complement the wearer.
 Elaborate knots are flashy, flamboyant, and the polar opposite of understated style.
 Take a "less is more approach" and always win the day.
-For this reason, we almost always use the Four-In-Hand knot because of its simplicity and asymmetry.
+For this reason, we always use the Four-In-Hand knot because of its simplicity and asymmetry.

-4. Give Your Knot Some Room
+04. Give Your Knot Some Room

 Always consider collar spacing and knot proportions.
 Leave some space between your collar tips and the edge of your knot.
-If the Four-In-Hand isn’t quite suitable, try out the Prince Albert (tight, slender shape), Kelvin (full, symmetrical), Pratt (wider for spread collars), or Half-Windsor (the widest you should consider).
+If our signature Four-In-Hand isn’t quite suitable, try out the Prince Albert (tight, slender shape), Kelvin (full, symmetrical), Pratt (wider for spread collars), or Half-Windsor (the widest you should consider).
 Part of mastering timeless style is knowing how to balance proportions.

-5. Hit the Belt
+05. Hit the Belt

 Visually speaking, the best measure for where your tie should end is the belt buckle: the tip of your necktie should be in or around the centre of your belt (or where your belt would be), a length that will balance your frame.